MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/how-to/live-stats-tm-updating.md

 ---
-title: Updating Player Stats 2017
+title: Updating title-managed Stats
-description: Updating player Stats when using Stats 2017, by sending the latest value to the Xbox Live Service using the StatsManager APIs. ms.assetid: 019723e9-4c36-4059-9377-4a191c8b8775 ms.date: 08/24/2018 ms.topic: article
+description: Updating title-managed Stats, by sending the latest value to the Xbox Live Service using the StatsManager APIs. ms.assetid: 019723e9-4c36-4059-9377-4a191c8b8775 ms.date: 08/24/2018 ms.topic: article